poseidon-framework/poseidon-framework.github.io/trident.md

 Forge performs a series of steps to merge the genotype data of multiple source files:

 1. Genotype data from each package is streamed in parallel.
-Because our packages may have different SNP locations (specified by chromosome-position pairs) listed in their `.bim`/`.snp` file, we first perform a zipping-operation, whose behaviour depends on whether `--intersect` is set or not.
+Because our packages may have different SNP locations (specified by chromosome-position pairs) listed in their `.bim`/`.snp` or `.vcf` file, we first perform a zipping-operation, whose behaviour depends on whether `--intersect` is set or not.
 Without `--intersect`, any SNP position listed in any package will be forwarded to the output, with missing values being filled in in all packages that do not list that particular SNP.
 With `--intersect`, only SNP positions that are present in all packages are considered.
 Note that relevant for this step is only whether a given SNP position is part of the genotype data, not whether the actual genotypes are missing or not.
 2. At each SNP, the consensus alleles are selected, by collecting all reference and alternative alleles from all sources.
 If more than two non-dummy alleles (alleles different from `N`) are present in that collection, an error is thrown.
 If exactly two non-dummy alleles are present (which should be the case for binary SNPs), the two alleles are declared "reference" and "alternative" alleles for the output.
 If only one non-dummy allele is present, it is set to be the reference allele, and "N" is set to be the alternative.
 3. All source genotype data is then read and recoded in terms of the two chosen consensus alleles.
 This will make sure that source data with flipped reference and alternative allele gets correctly merged in.
-4. SNP IDs, as part of PLINK `.bim` files are checked across the source files.
+4. SNP IDs, as part of PLINK `.bim` and `.vcf` files are checked across the source files.
 If all SNP IDs for a given SNP are missing, then the result will also be missing.
 If there is only one SNP ID present in some or all source packages, that ID gets forwarded to the output.
 In the (unusual) case that there are multiple different non-missing SNP IDs (of the form "rs" followed by a number), then a debug warning is output (which gets printed to the screen when `--debug` is selected), and simply the first value is chosen to be output into the forged `.bim` file.
 We decided not to throw an error in that case, because we consider the physical position of the SNP (specified by Chromosome and position) to be definitive, and the SNP ID to be of secondary importance.
 5. Genetic positions, as part of PLINK `.bim` files are checked in a similar manner, with "0.0" being interpreted as missing.

 ### Treatment of the `.janno` file while merging